 - The bash script checks server load.
 If the load is above some threshold then it skips deleting the local cache, so during periods of high load the cache lives for longer.

-We also had an issue that certain pages needed to be fairly fresh (eg, entry pages where a vote count might change often).
-We couldn’t set up Cloudflare’s page rules for all the different categories so we rather opted to set Cloudflare to obey our cache-control headers and I then coded up a filter in WordPress to send the correct cache control timeout values.
-This script also checks the server load so during periods of high load it automatically gets cloudflare to cache the content for a little bit longer.
+We also had an issue that certain pages needed to be fairly fresh (eg, pages with dynamic content).
+We couldn’t set up Cloudflare’s page rules for all the different categories so we rather opted to set Cloudflare to obey our cache-control headers and I then coded up a filter in WordPress to send the correct cache-control timeout values.
+This script also checks the server load so during periods of high load it automatically gets Cloudflare to cache the content for a little bit longer.